RavensbourneWebMedia/Dynamic-Web/projects/filter-bubbles/README.md

 * What is the most interesting data you can find?
 What is an unexpected way to experience it?

 * How can you make your point(s) of view emerge without distorting the source data?

+If you're interested in how filter bubbles impact our lives, and want to explore the related concept of *information obesity* I recommend this book: [The information diet](http://www.informationdiet.com) by Clay Johnson

 ### Inspirations